-Healthy Almond Flour Pumpkin Bread is moist and fluffy, packed with warming pumpkin pie spices and topped with crunchy pumpkin seeds.
-Naturally gluten free, refined sugar-free, oil-free, keto/paleo optional, and can be enjoyed for healthy breakfast ideas, brunch, or dessert!
+The best Almond Flour Pumpkin Bread that is moist and fluffy, packed with cozy spices and topped with crunchy pumpkin seeds.

 Table of contents

 Fall baking with warming spices and seasonal produce is here!
 This cozy recipe is easy, one-bowl and the best sweet treat or healthy breakfast.

 With a combination of pumpkin pie spice and extra cinnamon, it will fill your kitchen with heavenly smells as it bakes!

 By swapping out regular flour for almond flour this quick bread with canned pumpkin puree is amazingly moist, tender, plus oil free!